Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

 White Widow is a so-called “white” cannabis strain with a high THC content.
 The first White Widow was created by crossing a Brazilian Cannabis Sativa with an Indian Cannabis Indica.

 According to stories, this Hybrid Indica was created by years of cultivation and selection in the mountains of Kerala.
-Characteristics of both species from this cross are, therefore, instantly recognisable.
+Characteristics of both species from this cross are, therefore, instantly recognizable.
 The buds of this marijuana plant are sturdy and compact and covered with white crystals.

 You may well have heard of White Widow as it is one of the most famous strains ever.
 As the first White Widow plants came from Dutch soil in the early 1990s, this strain is known as a real Dutch Classic.
 In the Netherlands, it quickly became a bestseller in all coffee shops, not much later this vigorous plant became known all over the world, making it available almost everywhere today.